JasonTrespel/pythonexs/challenges/api/api_challenge-iss.md

 </details>

 #### Part 2:
-- This API changes EVERY SINGLE TIME a GET request is sent to it (it's moving 4.76 miles per second, after all!)
+- This API changes EVERY SINGLE TIME a GET request is sent to it (it's moving 4.76 miles per second, after all!).
 Make your script return the collected data into something like this:

     ```
     CURRENT LOCATION OF THE ISS: